lilprof01/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The script 11-directories_permissions sets all subdirectory to be executable by everybody The script 12-directory_permissions makes a directory with an execute permission for only the user The script 13-change_group transfers the ownership of the file hello to the group school
+The script 11-directories_permissions sets all subdirectory to be executable by everybody The script 12-directory_permissions makes a directory with an execute permission for only the user The script 13-change_group transfers the ownership of the file hello to the group school Te script 100-change_owner_and_group changes owner and group of all files and directory to Vincent and staff